matt-42/vpp/README.md

 #### Argmin, Argmax

-Find the position (row, colunm) of the minimum/maximum value of an expression:
+Find the position (row, column) of the minimum/maximum value of an expression:

 ```c++
 vint2 argmin = eval(_Argmin(_V(A) + _V(B)));